rdiez/Tools/OpenVPN/README.txt

       pki/ca.crt
       pki/issued/server.crt
       pki/private/server.key
-      pki/dh.pem

       Note that ca.key is not copied over.
 That file is to be kept secret.
-The OpenVPN server does not need it.
+The OpenVPN server does not really need it.

     The server certificates are complete.
 The following steps allow you to generate the client keys: